We use a number of pedagogies to ensure that we meet our curriculum intent; these are used when we plan our curriculum to inspire for our learners.

 - We offer a broad range of extra-curricular activities which go beyond the school day. (mindfulness club, yoga club, investigation club, coding club etc)

-- We offer a range of enrichment activities that go beyond the classroom (school council, mini police, Make A Difference group, Leaders at all levels, Djanogly Dozen experiences, school trips and visits, competitions, fundraising).
+- We offer a range of enrichment activities that go beyond the classroom (school council, mini police, Leaders at all levels, Djanogly Dozen experiences, curriculum choice days, school trips and visits, competitions, fundraising).